The Chancellor’s Seminar Series provides a forum for thoughtful perspectives and the exchange of ideas on timely topics.

-The series gathers students, faculty, staff, business leaders, elected officials and community members on campus for an in-depth conversation about a topic of current interest or concern.
+Students, faculty, staff, business leaders, elected officials and community members come together on campus for an in-depth conversation about a topic of current interest.

 Sleep matters: How sleep affects learning, decision-making and health from adolescence to adulthood

 Find out what you don't know about sleep.

 11:45 a.m.
 Friday, October 9

 WSU Vancouver campus